4d/docs/website/translated_docs/es/settings/client-server.md

 #### Tiempo de espera de conexiones Cliente-Servidor

 This device is used to set the timeout (period of inactivity beyond which the connection is closed) between 4D Server and the client machines connecting to it.
 La opción ilimitada elimina el tiempo de espera.
-When this option is selected, client activity control is eliminated.
+Cuando se selecciona esta opción, se elimina el control de la actividad del cliente.

 When a timeout is selected, the server will close the connection of a client if it does not receive any requests from the latter during the specified time limit.